petedejoy/documentation/v2/clickstream/destinations/heap-analytics.md

 ### Heap Side

 Once you create a Heap account, a page will load suggesting that you install Heap into your app.
-If you're using Astronomer for a web app, this isn't necessary as you'll be able to copy over the App ID into your Astronomer account.
-Your App ID will be located at the end of the javascript snippet they provide with the `heap.load()` function.
+If you're using Astronomer for a web app, this isn't necessary as you'll be able to copy over the Source ID into your Astronomer account.
+Your Source ID will be located at the end of the javascript snippet they provide with the `heap.load()` function.

 ![heap-analytics1](../../../images/heap-analytics1.png)